-When creating firewall a rule in the Symantec Endpoint Protection Manager (SEPM), there is a difference between leaving the Application field as "Any" and entering an asterisk (*) to match all applications.
+When you create a firewall rule in the Symantec Endpoint Protection Manager (SEPM), there is some difference between use of an asterisk and use of "Any" within the Application field of the rule, in order to match all applications.

-Asterisk (*) This setting will include only packets that are associated with a running application matching the " * " rule for the file name.
+Asterisk (*) Use of an asterisk in the Application field only matches packets that the system associated with a running application.
 Incoming broadcast and ICMP traffic for example, would be excluded from a rule with this configuration.

-The default "Allow all applications" rule that is included when a new firewall policy is created uses the asterisk/star (*) in the rule and therefore does not match incoming ICMP traffic.
-To allow a ping of the host running the Symantec Endpoint Protection client, the "Allow ping" rule should also be enabled.
+The default "Allow all applications" rule, included when creating a new policy uses the asterisk in the rule, therefore it does not match incoming ICMP traffic.
+To allow a ping of a host which employs the SEP firewall, you should use the "Allow ping" rule.